18F/myusa/api_docs/oauth.md

 ## Connecting with OAuth

-1. Sign in to [MyUSA](https://my.usa.gov/developer) to register an application.
+1. Sign in to [MyUSA](/) to register an application.
-2. Provide a redirect URI which is `YOUR_SITE/auth/myusa/callback` by default.
+1. Provide a redirect URI which is `YOUR_SITE/auth/myusa/callback` by default.
-3. Select the scopes you wish to recieve about user data.
-Sample scopes are email first_name and phone_number.
+1. Select the scopes that your application will request.
+Sample scopes are email `profile.first_name` and `profile.phone_number`.
-4. Take note of your Consumer Key and Consumer Secret.
+1. Take note of your Consumer Key and Consumer Secret.

 ## Authenticating Users